quiet-logic/quiet-logic/README.md

 • Python fundamentals and practical problem-solving
 • Command-line workflows, version control, and clean tooling
 • Small scripts that support wellbeing, reflection, and quiet productivity
-• Developing a portfolio through consistent projects, not empty theory
+• Developing a portfolio through consistent projects

 Current project:
 • **Calm Log** — a lightweight CLI journaling tool that logs moments of calm in JSONL.